openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 This is a propagation that behaves like `B3Propagation`, but also extracts the tracing context from the 'x-cloud-trace-context' key.

+To use it, you can feed it into your tracing system in the following way:

+`Tracing.newBuilder().propagationFactory(StackdriverTracePropagation.FACTORY).build();`

+If using Spring Boot auto-configuration, you can also add a dependency to `org.springframework.cloud:spring-cloud-gcp-starter-trace` and this propagation will be automatically set up.

 # Extractor

 This propagation makes use of the `CompositeExtractor` concept, which attempts to extract the tracing context from multiple extractors.